A linear mapping that preserves points, lines and planes. Examples include translation, scale, rotation or shear.

-For two vectors x and y, linear interpolation is , where .
+Contrast this with linear interpolation which is , where .

-Unlike linear interpolation, the sum of the coefficients can exceed 1.
+Unlike linear interpolation, the sum of the coefficients may exceed 1.

 Also known as the earth mover distance.
 Like the Kullback-Leibler divergence, it is a way of measuring the difference between two different probability distributions.